-This Constraint Equation is used to set an exogenous minimum requirement for RoCoF Control Service where this is considered necessary to maintain Power System Security, in accordance with the WEM Procedure: Essential System Service Quantities.
+This Constraint Equation can beis used to set an exogenous minimum requirement for RoCoF Control Service where this is considered necessary to meet maintain Power System Security, in accordance with the WEM Procedure: Essential System Service Quantities.
+Note that this is not necessarily the same as the Minimum RoCoF Control Requirement.
 Its value is sourced either from the DFCM, as per the WEM Procedure: Essential System Service Quantities, or as otherwise determined by AEMO.